Syrian Flag

 In 1961, Syria broke from the union with Egypt and during this time had two different flags to represent the political policies during that time.

-In 1980, Syria then adopted its new flag which is the Syria flag in current use.
+In 1980, Syria then adopted its new flag which is the Syria flag that has red, white and black with two stars flag.

 Syria readopted the flag of the United Arab Republic on March 29th 1980 as its own national symbol and national flag.